Cost of Living in Cambridge, MA 2022

 Cambridge Housing Costs

-Data from the Cambridge Rent Report shows that rent prices have increased by 3.2% in the last month and 11% in a year-over-year comparison.
+Data from the Cambridge Rent Report shows that rent prices have increased by 2.2% in the last month and have increased by 16.5% in a year-over-year comparison.
 The city is still recovering from the pandemic’s effect on the rental market.

-Regardless, if you can’t afford to cover a minimum of $3,014 monthly for a one-bedroom, you can opt for a studio at an average of $2,357 monthly.
+Regardless, if you can’t afford to cover a minimum of $2,368 monthly for a one-bedroom, you can opt for a studio.
 However, if you prefer a little more space, you can choose to split rent with roommates.

 According to MIT’s Living Wage Calculator, the average single Cambridge resident pays $4,332 on transportation annually.
 A family of four with two adults and two children pays $11,773 annually.